Best free betting offers for new and existing customers: claim £210 for Christmas with Betfair, Sky Bet, Paddy Power, bet365 and more

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

+- St Stephen's Day Christmas betting offer: secure £40 in free Leopardstown horse racing bets with Betfair

+- Planet Sport Boxing Day betting bonus: grab £10 in free bets for December

 - Touchdown!
-Grab £40 in new customer betting offers from Paddy Power for Christmas Eve NFL including Dolphins v Cowboys
+Grab £40 in new customer betting offers from Paddy Power for Christmas Day NFL including the Chiefs and Eagles

-- £40 free bets from Paddy Power for December: new customer betting offer
+- Sky Bet Christmas betting bonus: grab £30 in free bets for December

-- Wolves v Chelsea Premier League betting offer: Get £30 from Sky Bet in free bets on Christmas Eve
+- Premier League Boxing Day betting offer: Get £30 in free bets from Unibet this Christmas + £10 Casino Bonus

-- Anthony Joshua v Otto Wallin betting offer: land 35-1 odds for Joshua to win in Saudi Arabia

-- Bag £40 on horse racing multiples free bets from Betfair for Christmas: new customer betting offer
+- St Stephen's Day Christmas betting offer: secure £40 in free Leopardstown horse racing bets with Betfair

+- Planet Sport Boxing Day betting bonus: grab £10 in free bets for December

 - Touchdown!
-Grab £40 in new customer betting offers from Paddy Power for Christmas Eve NFL including Dolphins v Cowboys
+Grab £40 in new customer betting offers from Paddy Power for Christmas Day NFL including the Chiefs and Eagles

-- £40 free bets from Paddy Power for December: new customer betting offer

-- Wolves v Chelsea Premier League betting offer: Get £30 from Sky Bet in free bets on Christmas Eve
+- Sky Bet Christmas betting bonus: grab £30 in free bets for December